lubuntu-team/manual/source/4/4.2/muon.rst

 If you want to see your history of package updates and installed from the menu -> view -> history or press control + h.

+To check for updates in muon press :kbd:`Control + R` or the gear button with an arrow or :menuselection:`Edit --> Check for Updates`.

 Screenshot
 ----------
 .. image:: muon.png